AineeJames/LazyNotes/README.md

 ## Description:
 LazyNotes utilizes opencv, packer, and other tools to create note sheets for you.
-By filling a directory called "slides" with images, boxed notes will be transferred onto a blank A4 page.
+By filling a directory called "slides" with images, Notes in rectangular or square boxes will be put onto an A4 page.
+The user can select which boxes to include and exclude as well.

 ## Example Output:
 <img src="imgs/exampleout.png" alt="example output" width="500"/>